Burlington Literature Group

 Michael tries to keep the Lit Group weekly sessions lively with an emphasis on deep analysis of difficult works and explorations of experimental prose and form.
 Leaning toward long, slow non-narrative fiction in his own reading, favorite authors include László Krasznahorkai, Clarice Lispector, Natsume Sōseki, Marguerite Duras, Robert Musil and Georges Perec.

-Short story by Michael published here: https://www.3ammagazine.com/3am/the-melodic-line-that-obsessed-my-thoughts/
+Short stories by Michael published here: https://www.3ammagazine.com/3am/the-melodic-line-that-obsessed-my-thoughts/ and https://minorliteratures.com/2025/02/04/the-barco-the-american-pneumatic-the-chicago-pneumatic-michael-l-sevy/ and https://burninghousepress.com/2025/09/18/fingerprint-by-michael-l-sevy/ and https://ricjournal.com/2025/11/19/paper-birch-michael-l-sevy/ and https://www.underscoremag.com/issues/issue-6/a-beautiful-cacophony.

 Some of Michael’s music can be heard here: https://youtube.com/playlist?list=PL35AAAEE961CAC765